kakaroto/R20Converter/README.md

 This tool is currently only available to my [Patreon subscribers](https://patreon.com/kakaroto).

+You can see it in action here : https://www.youtube.com/watch?v=Q_BmlA7wBvQ

 This repository is used for keeping track of issues and feature requests.

 # R20Converter